bbauska/JS-InterviewQuestions-JS/README.md

 Using knockout we can create rich, responsive display and editor user interface.
 It is JavaScript library which implements the model view- viewmodel pattern.
-It is used to create UI and allows dynamic updation and can be used with any server or client.
+It is used to create UI and allows dynamic updation and can be used with any server or client.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>109: Which is the new JavaScript engine developed for internet explorer9 by Microsoft?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->